 In fact, not only you don’t need to login to view Linkedin’s content but you can also share it on other social media websites as well.

-Just grab the URL via the control menu and Facebook, Twitter and all around the web.
+Just grab the URL via a link share tool and be able to share on Facebook, Twitter and all around the web.

 The below image will give you a better idea of how your post will look like to the users not logged in.